NCBI-Codeathons/MASQ/README.md

 + Shakya Assembly (using MegaHIT and MetaSPAdes)
   + Short reads
   + Has a known reference

+### Data collection and initial processing
+downloaded fastq files, ran fastqc to check the quality of the sequencing reads -> good to go! used megahit and metaspades to build assemblies from the zymo and shakya datasets

 ### Analysis pipeline
 ![NCBIpipeline](https://github.com/NCBI-Codeathons/Meta_QC/blob/master/figures/NCBI_pipeline%20(1).png)

+### Machine Learning Model to Classify Assembly Errors
 ![Random Forest](https://github.com/NCBI-Codeathons/Meta_QC/blob/master/figures/NCBI_hackathon.jpg)
 A random forest classifier will be used to classify the type of each assembly error that is detected by the MASQ pipeline.

-Visualization of the detected assembly errors will be carried out through IGV.
+*briefly explain what a random forest is and how it will be used to extract imp features and make predictions*

 ## Key Results
 This will be updated after project completion.

+*Visualization of the detected assembly errors will be carried out through IGV.*
+*insert labeled/captioned figures showing example assembly errors here*

 ## Discussion
 ### Future Directions
 + Test by running on simulated data
 + Use a more sophisticated classifier model
-+ Could combine a detection model with the classifier
++ Once imp features are identified, could integrate a detection model alongside the classifier model (?)

 ### Reproduction
 #### Docker